 Source: Pew Research Center

-Regardless of whether we can agree on its meaning, most Americans feel their data is less secure now.
+Regardless of whether we can agree on its meaning, most Americans feel their own data is less secure now.
 That 6 in 10 follow privacy news closely is a little reassuring, but I am still not convinced that we are doing enough to protect ourselves.

 Why organizations need to be concerned